Original Mono For Frosty The Snowman

 Frosty the Snowman is a simple child’s story told with wit, humor, and love

-The distinctive designs from noted artist Paul Coker Jr. stand out from the animation of the day.
+The distinctive designs from noted artist Paul Coker Jr. stand out from the animation of its day.
 Producers and directors Arthur Rankin, Jr. and Jules Bass wanted the special to look like a Christmas card, thus hiring the most famous Hallmark artist of the period to design the characters and backgrounds.

 Universal presents Frosty the Snowman at the expected 1.33:1 aspect ratio at 1080P resolution, in line with earlier Blu-ray releases.
 The main feature runs an uncut 25:44 minutes on a BD-50!
 That leads to an impressive AVC encode well into the 30s that perfectly renders the older cel animation and its grain structure.
 A Universal logo pads the normal running time.
 The 1969 animated special looks fairly crisp and clean in HD, though well behind the animated theatrical fare of its day.
 This was a television special and its production values were decent, not spectacular.